Choose Language

 Table of Contents

-A pentesting report, simply put, is a document.
-It covers all the details one needs to know about the simulated cyberattack performed by ethical hackers on your digital infrastructure.
+A pentesting report, simply put, is a summary document.
+It details everything about the simulated cyberattack performed by ethical hackers on your digital infrastructure.

 Types of Penetration Testing Reports